 61. What are two ways to prevent problems for patients in alternative settings?

-62. What must always be checked in these settings?
+62. What must always be checked in alternative care settings?

 64. What are some possible physical hazards to patients and caregivers?

-Unsecured cylinders, ungrounded equipment, mishandling liquid, and fire.
+Unsecured cylinders, ungrounded equipment, the mishandling of liquids, and fires.

 Bacterial contamination of the nebulizer or humidification system.